gennyble/lri-rs/bayer_jpeg.md

 # BayerJPEG
-Th BayerJPEG is a strange format used by the Light L16... *sometimes*.
-We don't yet know when it switches from it's normal packed 10-bit raw format.
+The BayerJPEG is a strange format used by the Light L16... *sometimes*.
+We don't yet know when it switches from it's normal packed 10-bit raw format to this, or why.

+### BayerJPEG Header
 | size    | type   | meaning |
 | ------- | ------ | ------- |
 | 4 bytes | String | Magic Number "BJPG" |